Dindows-Systems/duckinator.net/_posts/2012-07-19-sicuro-untrusted-code-execution.markdown

 [Jens Nockert](http://twitter.com/jensnockert) has exposed a rather major security hole in Sicuro.

 Under basically any circumstances, Sicuro can be used to execute untrusted code.
-The demonstrated technique used by Jens was to terminate all processes that can be terminated by the user who the initial `Sicuro#eval` call was made under.
+The demonstrated technique used by Jens was to terminate all processes that can be terminated by the user who ran the initial `Sicuro#eval` call.
 I have demonstrated the ability to use it to access a remote shell, but am unsure if it could be used for privilege escalation.

 # The main problem